Eamonbaloun/PC-Beginners-Guide/README.md

 ### PC Cases Explained

-The PC case isn’t just about looks—it’s critical for airflow, cooling, and fitting all your components.
+The PC case isn’t just about looksit’s critical for airflow, cooling, and fitting all your components.
 Make sure you choose a case that fits your parts and has room for upgrades.

 - [PC Case](https://www.youtube.com/watch?v=1KBeK9Ci8bc)❗
 - [Case Airflow](https://www.youtube.com/watch?v=qGYr2fgBB-s)